 __Remove or nail down rugs or carpeting to reduce the risk of falls.

 __ Store all cleaning supplies in their original containers.

-__ Always turn pot handles inward when cooking on the stove to avoid possible spills.
+__ Always turn pot handles inward when cooking on the stove.
+This can help prevent

 __ Keep a working fire extinguisher in the kitchen.

 __ Secure area rugs to prevent falls and slips.

 __ Make sure furniture is securely placed and in good repair.